denoland/docs/runtime/reference/wasm.md

 ## Wasm modules

-Starting in Deno 2.1, WebAssembly modules can be imported and its use type checked.
+Starting in Deno 2.1, WebAssembly modules can be imported and their use type checked.

 Say we have a